ferninphilly/developintelligence_snowflake/Module_03/Lab_03/Lab_Three.md

 **IT'S POSSIBLE** that you might need to create a new method for csv (not guaranteed) where CSV is the default.
 Go ahead and do that.

-Once loaded return to your main screen and run `SELECT * FROM mordor.public.frodo` to see the data.
+Once loaded return to your main screen and run `SELECT * FROM mordor.public.samwise` to see the data.

 ![dataloaded](./images/dataloaded.png)